GenericMappingTools/gmt/doc_modern/rst/source/supplements/x2sys/x2sys_get.rst

 **-F**\ *flags*
-    Give a comma-separated list of column names (as described in the definition file) that should be present.
+    Give a comma-separated list of column names (as described in the format definition file) that should be present.
 [Default selects all data columns].

 .. _-G: